Dark Sun Online: Crimson Sands

 Dark Sun Online: Crimson Sands was a massively multiplayer online role-playing game (MMORPG) developed and published by Strategic Simulations in 1996 for Windows 95.
 Dark Sun Online was based on the licensed Dark Sun campaign setting for the Advanced Dungeons & Dragons tabletop role-playing game.
 It was one of the first fully graphical MMORPGs.

-Dark Sun Online was one of the first fully graphical MMORPGs to feature a number of features popularized by later games like Ultima Online, such as nearly unrestricted player versus player combat.
+Dark Sun Online was one of the first fully graphical MMORPGs to feature a number of features popularized by later games like Ultima Online.
 Due to the game's peer-to-peer structure, the game was susceptible to hacking by its players.
 Dark Sun Online closed in 1999.

 History

 In the summer of 1994, representatives of AT&T's Interchange network pitched the idea of an advanced Dungeons & Dragons online game to Strategic Simulations, Inc. (SSI).
 AT&T was in the process of launching an online network, and wanted a strong game presence to help the network launch, based on the success of Neverwinter Nights on America Online.
 The Dark Sun Online project was led by Andre Vrignaud.
 Development was troubled; Andrew Park of GameSpot noted that Dark Sun Online "suffered from a lack of funds and time from the beginning".
 It had only one part-time artist.
 Many of the game's assets, including its sections of code, were reused from Dark Sun: Shattered Lands and Dark Sun: Wake of the Ravager.
 Sprites and sounds were also borrowed from Al-Qadim: The Genie's Curse, and from World of Aden: Thunderscape, which was also under development at the time.
 The team modified the codebase of Dark Sun: Wake of the Ravager to serve as a multiplayer client, which complicated software development during the process.
 The team continued development on the project after AT&T closed the network that SSI was slotted to release the game on in 1996.
 The game was shopped to other companies, and picked up by Total Entertainment Network (TEN).
 The deal with TEN was made public in April 1996.

 TEN released the game on its service on October 2, 1996, after two years of production.
 It was one of the first games in SSI's "Online Only" brand, alongside Panzer General Online Only.
 Members of the Total Entertainment Network, later Pogo.com, had exclusive access to the game.
 According to GameSpy, the game had many of the features that would help make the game Ultima Online successful, which was released a year after Dark Sun's launch.